Anticipating technological risks through an interdisciplinary approach

 Partners

-The Geneva Centre for Security Policy believes that effective and forward-thinking leaders and organizations need to build a broad picture of what is happening in an increasingly connected world.
-We unravel the intricacies of geopolitics and help leaders to develop new skills and the agility to lead in times of tumultuous change.
-We create an inclusive environment for our global community from 184 nations and across sectors to come together to exchange ideas and develop sustainable solutions for a more peaceful future.
+The Geneva Centre for Security Policy (GCSP) believes that effective and forward-thinking leaders and organizations must develop a global perspective in an increasingly interconnected world.
+By unpacking the complexities of geopolitics, the GCSP equips leaders with the skills and agility needed to navigate times of profound change.
+It fosters an inclusive environment where a global community from 184 nations and all sectors can come together to exchange ideas and shape sustainable solutions for a more peaceful future.

 Explore